rafaelftourinho/rafaelftourinho/README.md

 <div align="center">Chemistry professor graduated from UFRJ, with 15 years of teaching experience.</div> </br>
-I enjoy creating great software and helping others do the same. <strong>I'm passionate about games and everything in this universe.</strong>
+I enjoy creating great software and helping others do the same.
+I'm passionate about games and everything in this universe.</br>

+<b>My life value is sharing information and helping as many people as I can, because I believe that education is the key to change.</b>

 <div align="center">